davehorton/drachtio-cpaas-server/docs/CONCEPTS.md

 Upon receiving this request, the CPAAS server will not yet generate the outbound call attempt.
 Instead, it will invoke the web callback that the user has configured for outbound calls.
 If a JSON payload was received in the POST request, it is included in the web callback POST request.
 Once again, the HTTP(S) connection is upgraded to a websocket connection.

-In the nodejs world on the client side, an event is triggered indicating an intent to place an outbound call.
+In the nodejs world on the client side, an event is triggered indicating an intent to place an outbound call, and any JSON metadata is passed to the client.
 The client code is then responsible for responding with a request to actually create the outbound call.
 The call will be connected on the near end (i.e. the CPAAS server end) to an IVR endpoint, so that the client can follow a successful connection result by performing media operations (e.g. saying something to the called party).

+At that point, the operation proceeds identically to the inbound call scenario described above.

-It is not required that the client follow through and initiate the outbound call upon receiving the callbvack; nor that it do so immediately, if it chooses to so at all.
+Note that it is not required that the client follow through, and initiate an outbound call upon receiving the callbvack; nor that it do so immediately, if it chooses to so at all.
 The invocation of the callback merely represents that an intent to make a call was expressed, but the client code controls what happens next at that point.
-The client, for example, may choose to first allocate a Conference Resource, and then outdial from the Conference.
+The client, for example, may choose to first allocate a Conference Resource, and only then outdial from the Conference.
+Or it may choose to do nothing at all, in which case the connection is simply closed from the server side.